uktrade/iigb-beta-content/content/beta/industries/life-sciences/sub-sectors/medicines-manufacturing/sections/talent-and-skills/en_US.md

 ---
-title: "Our talent and skills"
+title: "Health and life sciences talent and expertise in the UK"
 ---
 ### Pharmaceutical expertise